ozyurtf/gpu-programming/README.md

 **Note**: The northbridge is a chip that connects CPU, RAM, and GPU, and that manages data flow between these components.

 Discrete GPU: Discrete GPUs have a dedicated hardware and memory.
-Therefore, they can work as more powerful processors and they can be designed in such a way that they are optimized for specific graph tasks.
+You can plug a discrete GPU into the PCI express port.Therefore, they can work as more powerful processors and they can be designed in such a way that they are optimized for specific graph tasks.
 With discrete GPU, we can do more complex computations and obtain higher frame rates in applications that require many operations.

 Also, having a separate memory that is dedicated to graphics tasks (VRAM) allows faster data access and this is important point for handling large textures and complex 3D models efficiently.

 But the dedicated hardware and memory and additional complexity increase manufacturing costs, require more energy, and generate more heat that needs to be controlled.

-Integrated CPU: The resources are shared between CPU and GPU.
+Integrated GPU: The GPU is embedded inside the multicore CPU.
+The advantage in here is that the communication between the multicore CPU and GPU is very fast.
+The disadvantage is that this is a very weak GPU because we don't have space inside the chip to have a fully fledged GPUs.
+So we have a lower performance compared to discrete GPU .
+The resources are shared between CPU and GPU.
 The important factor in here is power efficiency.
 Low energy is a key design goal and this makes integrated CPU ideal for mobile devices.

 Combining CPU and GPU reduces the overall chip count and makes manufacturing more simple.